jdereynal/aws-jwt-auth/README.md

 **Note**: We will be using the AWS CLI to create our lambda function, but you could also do so through the AWS console.

+**Note**: If you are at BYU and are validating JWTs from BYU's WSO2, you just need to do steps 1-2, and 6.
+You do not need to modify the deployment package with the BYU WSO2 key as that is the default.

 1. Checkout a local copy of this repository.
 2. From the repository root, checkout the release branch: `git checkout release`.
 3. Unzip the deployment package: `unzip awsjwtauthorizer.zip`.